DamourYouKnow/learn-javascript/public/lessons/variables/lesson.md

 instead of the item quantity.

 The next customer would like to buy 11 boxes of chocolate priced at $3.25 per box.
-Fix lines 2 to 5 in the code below to properly handle this purchase.
+Fix the code below to properly handle this purchase.

 <div class="editor" source="exercise.js" tests="tests.js"></div>